gatewaycash/gateway/modules/api-docs/source/index.html.md

 <aside class="notice">
-Your username must be between 5 and 24 characters, must be unique, must not contain spaces/tabs or other odd characters, and is an optional parameter at registration time.
-Usernames can always be set later with the `POST /username` endpoint.
-Usernames are converted to lower case before storing in the database.
+Your username must be between 5 and 24 characters, must be unique, must not contain spaces/tabs or other odd characters will be converted to lower case before being stored in the database.
 </aside>

 # GET Endpoints